 There is so much to see and do on Kangaroo Island, it’s common to spend upwards of a week exploring all that it has to offer.
 Visiting Kangaroo Island on a day trip from Adelaide is possible but it will make for a long, adventure filled day.
 It’s definitely worth it though!

-If you’re pressed for time and still eager to see this natural wonder, booking a full day tour is the best way to go.
+If you’re pressed for time and still eager to see this natural wonder of South Australia, booking a full day tour is the best way to go.
 See below for the top rated Kangaroo Island day trip.

 Best of Kangaroo Island Full Day Tour – Spend the day surrounded by stunning natural scenery and cute animals on this exciting day trip from Adelaide.
 Tick off all of the island’s major highlights in this fully-packed Kangaroo Island day tour.